 This article originally appeared on VICE Australia

 It's possible you haven't heard of "The Society" because Melbourne's other gangland circle, the one headed by Carl Williams, dominated media bandwidth throughout the 2000s.
-But while Jason Moran, Mick Gatto, and Tony Mokbel were becoming household names in the country, the Society consolidated its power quietly in the background.
-Between 2004 and 2014, the gang's members amassed more than £5.25 million ($10 million in AUD) in real estate and race horses in Victoria alone, pouring money into wholesalers, cafes, and restaurants, and the La Porchetta pizza chain.
+But while Jason Moran, Mick Gatto, and Tony Mokbel were becoming household names, the Society consolidated its power quietly in the background.
+Between 2004 and 2014, the gang's members amassed more than $10 million [$7.6 million USD] in real estate and race horses in Victoria alone, pouring money into wholesalers, cafes, and restaurants, and the La Porchetta pizza chain.

 By the 1960s the Calabrians had a stranglehold over Melbourne's wholesale vegetable and fruit trade, but the murder of a market worker named Vincenzo Angilletta sparked a new wave of violence.
 As Angilletta sat in his car in the driveway of his Northcote home, he was shot twice through the back window.
 His wife Maria later found him dead at the wheel, the car still running.